-For CERTIFICATE, DIPLOMA, APPLIED DEGREE programs, OPEN STUDIES and TRANSITIONAL EMPLOYMENT
+CERTIFICATE, DIPLOMA, APPLIED DEGREE programs, OPEN STUDIES and TRANSITIONAL EMPLOYMENT

-The College reserves the right to change, amend or alter this information as necessary without notice or prejudice.
-Please be aware tuition, fees and books are subject to adjustment each year.
 Fees are estimates by program and term, based on a full course load.
 Actual fees are specific to each students and billed to the My Olds College account approximately one month prior to each term start date.
-Books and supplies are purchased infertily by the student, and are not billed to the My Olds College account.